-The Consolidated Entity uses judgement in determining the business model at the level that reflects how groups of financial assets are managed and its intention with respect to its financial assets.
+The Consolidated Entity uses judgement in determining the business model at the level that reflects how groups of financial assets are managed together to achieve a particular business objective.
 In determining the business model, all relevant evidence that is available at the date of the assessment is used including:

-- how the performance of the financial assets held within that business model is evaluated and reported to the Consolidated Entity's Senior Management personnel and senior executives - the risks that affect the performance of the business model (and the financial assets held within that business model) and, in particular, the way in which those risks are managed, and - how managers of the business are compensated (for example, whether the compensation is based on the fair value of the assets managed or on the contractual cash flows collected).
+- how the performance of the business model and the financial assets held within that business model is evaluated and reported to the Consolidated Entity's Senior Management personnel and senior executives - the risks that affect the performance of the business model (and the financial assets held within that business model) and, in particular, the way in which those risks are managed - how managers of the business are compensated (for example, whether the compensation is based on the fair value of the assets managed or on the contractual cash flows collected).